Welsh Water: Supply failings after homes left without water over Christmas

 Chief executive Peter Perry said: "It is clear there are a number of areas where we should have done better."

-One of those affected was Rob Flanagan, 68, in Monmouth who said on Monday, that he was using a local spring as their supply had not yet been restored.
+Rob Flanagan, 68, in Monmouth said on Monday, that he was using a local spring as their supply had not yet been restored.

-The water company added that its staff had been working "through the night" on Christmas Day to restore water supplies as soon as possible but warned the process would time to avoid the pipes bursting again.
+From Warwick, Mr Flanagan is spending Christmas in Llandogo with his sister-in-law.

+He said: "On Christmas Eve we arrived at about 21:00 GMT and they had already been out for two hours.

 It also said bottled water was being delivered to "priority customers" and has set up a bottled drinking water station at the Premier Inn hotel on Portal Rd in Monmouth.